 WARNING!
-Only use the original bolt with in your firearm.
+Only use the original bolt assembly with in your firearm.
 Do Not attempt to insert or use a bolt on any firearm which was not purchased with the firearm.
-Damage to the firearm, serious personal injury, and/or death may result from an improperly matched bolt and receiver combination.
+Use of an improper bolt and receiver combination may cause property damage, personnel injury and/or death.